-A profile written by the family, to read before the session.
+A profile written in advance, to read before the session.

-You see the person every two weeks at your practice, at a CMP (a French community mental health centre), at a SESSAD (a French home-based support service for children with disabilities), or at home.
-You work with what they show you and with the 5 minutes their parents tell you at the start.
-With myHandiQR recommended to the family, you scan the QR from your phone and you read what actually helps at home, in their own words, not in a case file.
+You see the person every two weeks, in your practice, at a CMP (a French public mental health centre), at a SESSAD (a French home based support service), or at home.
+You work with what they show you and with the 5 minutes their family tells you at the start.
+With myHandiQR recommended to the family, you scan the QR code and read what really helps at home, in their words, not in a file.
+The person keeps a continuous framework, without having to tell their story again to every new professional.

 The child or adult understood from the very first session.

 Not a medical file.
 Not a report to archive.
-A profile written by the parents, readable in two minutes from your phone.
-You start your session on what works day to day, not on what you would otherwise discover by the 3rd session.
+A profile written by the family or by the person themselves, readable in two minutes from your phone.
+You start your session on what works day to day, not on what you would have discovered by the 3rd session.

-Five minutes of conversation at the start of the session, soon forgotten within a month.
-The colleague who sees the child on alternating weeks knows nothing of what you eventually figured out.
-With every leave, the stand-in starts from scratch, and the family says the same thing for the fifteenth time.
+Five minutes of conversation at the start of the session, impossible to remember across the dozens of people you follow.
+The colleague who sees the person on alternate weeks knows nothing of what you eventually understood.
+Every holiday, the stand-in starts from scratch, and the family repeats the same thing for the fifteenth time.

 You scan with your personal or work phone.
 No app, no login.